 Given that multiple streaming services were affected, the root cause could not have been with any single service.
 So I moved on in my analysis.

 I have a pretty fast internet connection with a provider not known for traffic shaping/throttling of any kind.
 Also, playing streaming video on our iPad never showed any issues.
 Finally, I used our user-experience monitoring product uberAgent to analyze my network connections for signs of trouble, e.g. high latency, reconnects or retransmits.
 There were none.

 Wi-Fi / Local Network

 As a next step, I considered my local network, albeit only briefly.
 Most of the previous paragraph’s points apply here, too.
 On top of that, the issues happened not only over Wi-Fi connections, but also when an ethernet cable was plugged in.

 Playback Software / Browser

 When something is not working as expected in one browser the first reaction is typically to try another one.
-That is what I did, too, only to find that this audio/video sync issue was occuring in all (major) browsers.
-I tested the latest versions of Chrome, Firefox, Internet Explorer and Edge.
+That is what I did, too, only to find that this audio/video sync issue was occurring in all (major) browsers.
+I tested the latest versions of Chrome, Firefox, Internet Explorer, and Edge.
 I also tested the Netflix Windows app.
 They were all affected in the same way.